affinidi/vscode-extension/CONTRIBUTING.md

 ## Messages

 We store all of our messages (errors, labels, etc.) in `src/messages/messages.ts` file.
+Additionally all of the user facing texts used in the `package.json` are stored in `package.nls.json`.

 ## Configuration & credentials